PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### submitTx

-This service is used to submit signed transaction to PTOY Network (testnet).
+This service is used to submit the signed transaction to PTOY Network (testnet).

 > Parameters
   * accessToken — {string} access token user gets from [signup](#signup) or [login](#login) service.
-  * signedTx — {string} signed Transaction which user gets from [signTransaction](#signTransaction) service.
+  * signedTx — {string} signed Transaction which user gets from [signTransaction](#signtransaction) service.

 Returns